Pyroman

-Pyroman is a fictional superhero that appeared in comic books published by Nedor Comics.
+Pyroman is a superhero that appeared in comic books published by Nedor Comics.
 His first appearance was in Startling Comics #18 (December 1942), with art by Jack Binder.
 This character was later revived by both AC Comics and America's Best Comics.

 Nedor Comics

 Pyroman is the secret identity of research student Dick Martin.
 Due to his work with high voltage electricity, his body develops the ability to store electrical current.
 He discovers this ability after he's framed for murder by a saboteur, and sentenced to die in the electric chair.
 After clearing his name, he decides to use his powers to fight crime.

 According to Jess Nevins' Encyclopedia of Golden Age Superheroes, "Pyroman fights evil men like Venomi and his Black Boas, Schneubel (who uses a weapon to recreate Mars' environment in America), Dr. Fosfor and his semi-sentient living flame, and would-be world-conqueror Dr. Zucca and his city-destroying Tornado".

 Pyroman appeared in numerous Nedor Comics titles during the 1940s.
 His last Golden Age Appearance was in America's Best Comics (no relation to the DC Comics imprint) #29 (January 1949).
 Many of his cover appearances were drawn by artist Alex Schomburg.